Demi Moore, 57, Flaunts Her Age-Defying Figure In Plunging Bodysuit And Fishnets In Savage X Fenty Show

 Demi Moore may be 57, but the actress still knows how to command a room.

-Moore gained some viral attention for the racy outfit she wore during Rihanna’s Savage x Fenty show Vol 2., which took place this week in Los Angeles.
-As The Daily Mail noted, the actress was one of the most-talked about models walking the runway as she wore a plunging black bodysuit with lace trim and fishnet stockings that showed off her age-defying figure.
-She added a choker necklace and sparkling earrings to the ensemble, which was formfitting and showed off plenty of cleavage.
+Moore gained some viral attention for the racy outfit she wore during Rihanna’s Savage x Fenty show Vol. 2, which took place this week in Los Angeles.
+As the Daily Mail noted, the actress was one of the most-talked about models walking the runway as she wore a plunging black bodysuit with lace trim and fishnet stockings that showed off her age-defying figure.
+She added a choker necklace and sparkling earrings to the ensemble, which was formfitting and revealed plenty of cleavage.

 The British news outlet published pictures of the dark-haired beauty posing in the revealing attire, where she stood with fellow models Bella Hadid, Jaida Essence Hall, and Abby Champion.
-The report noted that Moore “exuded confidence” while showing off her well-toned physique, capturing a lot of attention even among a crowd filled with other models wearing skimpy lingerie.
+The report noted that Moore “exuded confidence” while displaying her well-toned physique, capturing a lot of attention even among a crowd filled with other models wearing skimpy lingerie.

 Moore did not appear to be adhering to social distancing rules, as she stood close to the other women and none were seen wearing masks or other facial coverings.
 Rihanna had already said that there was plenty of work into making sure the event was pulled off safely this year, hinting that there were enough precautions to keep those walking the runway safe.